10Electra/MSc-Project/notes.md

 1. Get vanilla 360* multi-object renders
 2. [Finish presentation]
 3. [Prepare for interview]
-4. Learn about what makes a good report - what are they looking for?
+4. Learn about what makes a good report - what are they looking for? (watch Imperial lecture)
 5. Write a detailed skeleton for the report - see how long I'll have for evaluation
 6. Get some results
    1. Uncertainty justification
    2. Complexity (number of scans, scan resolution)
    3. MoGe and SAM / real data
 7. Write about the results (possibly after each experiment)

+## Ideas for future works

+- Diffusion for point-shifting
+- Graph link prediction for remeshing

 ## To do